-You are probably reading this because you are looking for ways to get child support arrears dismissed.
+You are probably reading this because you are looking for how to get child support arrears dismissed.
 If that is the case, then this article is for you.
+You can also read about the termination of child support.

 Because parents are legally responsible for supporting their children, court-ordered child support mandates that the noncustodial parent give the custodial parent a set monthly payment for child support.